-Now remove the ties from each individual threading cross and spread Remove the Raddle the warp out on the sticks.
+Now remove the ties from each individual threading cross and spread the warp out on the sticks.

 When the warping is completed, free the warp from the raddle.
 If you have an AVL raddle, first untie the security strings, lift the raddle top off, and remove the warp from the raddle.
 Afterwards, replace the top on the raddle and leave it in its place on the back of the loom if so desired as it will not interfere with the weaving process.
 Then be sure to bring the end of the warp around the separation beam so that it now travels into the loom.

-Routing the Warp Routing the warp for threading is different than for winding on.
+Routing the Warp

+Routing the warp for threading is different than for winding on.
 The warp goes rearward under the bottom of the warp beam, then up over the Separation Beam toward the heddles forming a clockwise arc when viewed from the left side.
-Cross Brace Cloth Beam Warp Beam Right Treadle Left Treadle Single Beam Warp Path